gazebosim/gz-sensors/tutorials/thermal_camera.md

-\page thermalcameraigngazebo Thermal Camera in Ignition Gazebo
+\page thermalcameraigngazebo Thermal Camera in Gazebo Sim

-In this tutorial, we will discuss how to use a thermal camera sensor in [Ignition Gazebo](https://ignitionrobotics.org/libs/gazebo).
+In this tutorial, we will discuss how to use a thermal camera sensor in [Gazebo Sim](https://gazebosim.org/libs/gazebo).

 There are currently a few limitations with the thermal camera, which will be mentioned at the end of the tutorial.

 ## Requirements

-Since this tutorial will show how to use a thermal camera sensor in Ignition Gazebo, you'll need to have Ignition Gazebo installed.
+Since this tutorial will show how to use a thermal camera sensor in Gazebo Sim, you'll need to have Gazebo Sim installed.
-We recommend installing all Ignition libraries, using version Citadel or newer (the thermal camera is not available in Ignition versions prior to Citadel).
+We recommend installing all Gazebo libraries, using version Citadel or newer (the thermal camera is not available in Gazebo versions prior to Citadel).
-If you need to install Ignition, [pick the version you'd like to use](https://ignitionrobotics.org/docs) and then follow the installation instructions.
+If you need to install Gazebo, [pick the version you'd like to use](https://gazebosim.org/docs) and then follow the installation instructions.

 ## Setting up the thermal camera